parasoft/soatest-cucumber/README.md

 http://localhost:8090/parabank
  1. Start your SOAtest server.
  1. Checkout this project and run "mvn -P integration-tests clean verify".
-You should see the following output:
+You should see the following output from Apache maven:
 ```
 [INFO] -------------------------------------------------------
 [INFO]  T E S T S